 List of Korean Question Words

 Here are the most common question words in the Korean language.
-Using these will help speed up your language learning by allowing you to have conversations right away.
+Using these will help speed up your Korean language learning by allowing you to have conversations with your Korean friends right away.
+These words are also beneficial if you’re in South Korea and need to ask some questions in Korean to the locals.

 |What kind of||(eotteon)|